ggrecow/auralization_master/README.md

 # Framework for aircraft noise auralization

 This repository contains MATLAB scripts that compose a framework for aircraft noise auralization.
-The framework deals with converting predictions from different partial sound sources onboard of an operational aircraft into sound pressure signals in time domain.
+The framework deals with:

+- converting predictions from different partial sound sources of an operational aircraft into sound pressure signals in time domain;
-An open-source ray-tracing software is incorporated into the frameowork to model sound propagation through inhomogeneous and moving atmospheres.
+- sound propagation modeling using an open-source ray-tracing software; and

-Finally, synthesized sound pressure signals corresponding to the sound source descriptions are combined with sound propagation effects to obtain auralized sound pressure signal at receiver positions on the ground.
+- combining sound source descriptions with sound propagation effects to obtain auralized sound pressure signals at receiver positions on the ground.

+The framework was developed as part of a PhD research project and is maintained by [Gil Felix Greco](https://www.linkedin.com/in/gil-felix-greco-363985101/).

-## Overview
+# 1. Overview

 The **auralization framework** can be understood as a tool that transforms sound source descriptions into sound pressure signals at desired receiver positions.
 In its current form, the framework is particularly tailored to work with aircraft noise predictions provided by the well-established **Parametric Aircraft Noise Analysis Module (PANAM)** [1], an in-house software from the **German Aerospace Center (DLR)**.
 Nevertheless, it can be easily adapted to auralize other sound sources or handle input data from other modelling tools.